IkeLewis/simulation-ai-semi/README.md

 Simulation AI Semi
 ==================

-Simulation of a tractor trailer being parallel parked on the Maine DOT's course.
+Simulations of tractor trailer maneuvers on the Maine DOT's course.
+The vehicle paths (trajectories) were discovered using classical AI search techniques.

 ![Simulation of a tractor trailer being parallel parked](/parallel-park.gif)